gramener/gramex-guide/openapihandler/README.md

 ## FunctionHandler OpenAPI

-When using [FunctionHandler](../functionhandler/), it's best to use it with [gramex.transforms.handler](../functionhandler/#function-arguments-from-url), like this:
+If you expose a [FunctionHandler](../functionhandler/) via OpenAPIHandler, it's best to use it with [gramex.transforms.handler](../functionhandler/#function-arguments-from-url), like this:

 ```python